A brain tumor can mimic BPPV symptoms. In fact, patients with a brain tumor have been misdiagnosed as having benign paroxysmal positional vertigo.

 • Vertigo unresponsive to positional maneuvers.

 The most common is the Epley maneuver.
 “Epley maneuver is a good technique to not only move crystals out of semicircular canals, but also to ‘re-educate’ how one perceives motion and therefore diminish perception of dizziness/vertigo,” says Dr. Cohen.

 The crystals, or canaliths, are particles that float in the inner ear and help maintain our balance and sense of space.
 When they spontaneously float out of their proper location, BPPV results.

-The Epley maneuver can be self-applied.
 Self-applications can be very effective.
 If there is no resolution, you should see your doctor, who can perform the maneuver more effectively.

 Merging traditional medicine with alternative therapy, Dr. Cohen uses advanced science and a devotion to personalized care to provide men and women a unique approach focused on their long-term health and well-being.